Synergy Collective

 Surrogate Santa Project

-During December we partner with Hollyburn Family Services a non-profit organization registered with the CRA who serves seniors, youth, single mothers/fathers, marginalized people and low-income families in the Greater Vancouver area to provide personalized Christmas hampers to individuals and families in need.
-We do this by recruiting what we call Surrogate Santa’s through our vast membership and then match our Santa's with families or individuals who have been identified/vetted by Hollyburn staff who need some TLC and big love.
-Every identified family or individual completes a profile form that identifies how many people are in the family, age, gender, items they need i.e. winter coat, boots, mitts, food etc and also a couple of what we call "wish list" items i.e. movie tickets, new toy, games, stuffed animal etc.. and education toys/games.
-We ask folks completing the forms to give as much information as they can so Santa's can create meaningful and personal hampers.
+During December we partner with Hollyburn Family Services a non-profit organization registered with the CRA that serves seniors, youth, single mothers/fathers, marginalized people, and low-income families in the Greater Vancouver area to provide personalized Christmas hampers to individuals and families in need.
+We do this by recruiting what we call Surrogate Santas through our vast membership and then matching our Santas with families or individuals who have been identified/vetted by Hollyburn staff who need some TLC and big love.
+Every identified family or individual completes a profile form that identifies how many people are in the family, age, gender, items they need i.e. winter coat, boots, mitts, food, etc and also a couple of what we call "wish list" items i.e. movie tickets, new toy, games, stuffed animal, etc.. and education toys/games.
+We ask folks completing the forms to give as much information as they can so Santas can create meaningful and personal hampers.
 Santa's are not expected to get everything listed on the form, just what they can.
-The profile is designed to provide as much information as possible to act as a guide so Santa's have a choice in items they can look for incase some requests are not able to be found.
+The profile is designed to provide as much information as possible to act as a guide so Santas have a choice in items they can look for in case some requests are not able to be found.
 Hampers are then picked up by a Synergy representative and handed over to the associated agency workers for final delivery.
-When identified, we will connect Santa's with families or individuals wishing to do so, otherwise the exchange is held confidential.
+When identified, we will connect Santas with families or individuals wishing to do so, otherwise, the exchange is held confidential.

-If you are interested in becoming a Surrogate Santa or are with a Federally registered charity who has families or individuals who could benefit from this program, please contact Yvonne at yvonne@synergycollective.ca
+If you are interested in becoming a Surrogate Santa or are with a Federally registered charity that has families or individuals who could benefit from this program, please contact Yvonne at yvonne@synergycollective.ca

 Since hampers are personalized and designed to be practical, every effort is made to ensure the Surrogate Santa and participating family or individual has an optimal experience.